You are here

 This mechanism will not fund students in programs that have mandatory internships as part of their curriculum; instead, it will fund students, with the consent of their advisor, who seek novel opportunities outside of traditional academe, e.g., in a museum, cultural center, nonprofit organization, or in university administration or academic publishing.
 The Graduate College will award $5,000 over three months with the assumption of a 20-hour weekly obligation.
 The student and the host organization may negotiate additional expectations and compensation.

 Who is hiring interns?
 While the Graduate College can offer limited advice based on extant partnerships internally at UIC and externally in the greater Chicago area, students are encouraged to make their own arrangements.
+The University of Illinois Press is seeking an intern; click here for the flyer.

 International students are responsible for verifying that their visas will allow them to participate.